Two Heads Creek: Cast

-Development
+Production

 Waller came up with the idea for the film on Brexit Day, as they'd seen David Dimbleby looking "like he’d just sucked the blood of 15 unborn children.
 He obviously hadn’t slept.
 The whole thing was just horrific.
 I remember all these ghastly narratives of nationalism and the farce of Dominic Cummings – this archdeacon of evil, the Grim Reaper – and Steve Bannon.
 It all just came suddenly.
 Everything matched up."
 He chose to make the film a horror comedy as Waller felt that it was "interesting to explore what we’re willing to laugh at and what we’re not willing to laugh at."
 Waller wrote the character of Norman with himself in mind.

+The film was directed by Jesse O'Brien, director of the 2015 film Arrowhead.

 Filming took place over a five week period in Cracow, Queensland during 2018.
 The town was chosen due to the familiarity of the town and a local pub owner to one of the producers.